 Starting July 4, 2014 the Authority introduced a new Access and Signage Policy allowing the public to enter certain areas and trails without a permit provided they follow the posted rules and regulations.

-In the past users of all of KCCA’s properties have been required to purchase an $8 day pass or a seasonal day use pass for $75 to access the various trails and day use facilities.
+In the past users of all of KCCA’s properties have been required to purchase an $10 day-use permit or a seasonal day-use pass for $90 to access the various trails and day use facilities.
 This pass will now only be required at the following day use areas and trails: Lake Whittaker Conservation Area Trail, Day Use and Campground; Kirk Cousins Management Area and Trail; Dalewood Conservation Area Day Use and Campground.

 Permissive Use with no permit will be allowed for the Dalewood Hiking Trail, Dan Patterson Hiking Trail, Union Pond Day Use Area for legitimate posted uses during the hours of dawn to dusk.